 For instance, we would expect to find ample evidence the Stratford Shakespeare held a position in life not of a dramatist, but something else, such as a businessman.
 Indeed, the only documented evidence we have for the Stratford Shakespeare is that he was a businessman.
 We would also expect to not be surprised if we find for the Stratford Shakespeare no evidence of letters from other literary men, no evidence of a scholar's education, few books in his will.
 Indeed, there are no letters, no evidence of any education, no books in his will.

 If the name William Shakespeare were a pseudonym for Marlowe, we would expect to find a good reason for this cover.
-On May 18th, 1593 Christopher Marlowe was staying at the home of his patron Thomas Walsingham when he was arrested.
-He was taken to London to go before the Privy Council.
+On May 18th, 1593 Christopher Marlowe was staying at the home of his patron Thomas Walsingham when he was arrested for questioning regarding the posting of a paper on the Dutch church that was calling for rebellion against the recent influx of immigrants fleeing the Catholic ruled continent.
+Because the call to arms was signed "Tamburlaine", the character in Marlowe's play, he was taken to London to go before the Privy Council.
 The Council allowed him to go free but told him to report back daily.
-Between May 25th and May 27th the Privy Council received the informer Richard Baines' Note accusing Marlowe of atheism.
+During the time he was out on bail the Privy Council received the informer Richard Baines' Note accusing Marlowe of atheism.
 This Note would have been enough to bring Marlowe before the Star Chamber Court on charges of heresy, and it is more than likely he would have been hanged.
-Coincidentally, Marlowe is "killed" by a dagger to the eye only a few days later, on May 30th.
+On his last day of bail, likely the last day of his freedom, Marlowe was "killed" by a dagger to the eye.
+This is just one of numerous coincidences in his story.

 But be contented when that fell arrest